zattoo/TvOSCustomizableTableViewCell/README.md

 ![](art/Preview.gif)

+If you would like to have the same level of customization in uibuttons, you should definitely check out [FocusTvButton](https://github.com/dcordero/FocusTvButton)

 ## Description

 TvOSCustomizableTableViewCell allows the customization of UITableViewCells in tvOS, adding extra properties to customize layout attributes which are not customizable on UITableViewCells out of the box.